-Entrepreneurial activity and private sector development in Montenegro is the priority of the Government and is mainly supported through different institutions, such as Directorate for Development of Small and Medium Sized Enterprise, Montenegro Business Alliance, Centre for

-Entrepreneurship and Economic Development, Institute for Strategic Studies and Projections, Euro Info Correspondent Centre, Centre for Applied Research and Analysis.
+Entrepreneurial activity and private sector development in Montenegro is the priority of the Government and is mainly supported through different institutions, such as Montenegro Business Alliance; Directorate for development of small and medium sized enterprise; Centre for entrepreneurship and economic development; Institute for strategic studies and projections; Euro Info Correspondent Centre; Centre for Applied Research and Analysis.
 However, all of them are located in Podgorica.
-In Serbia, there is a network of SME support institutions: LED offices, Regional Chambers of Commerce in Kraljevo, Užice and Čačak, Regional Development Agencies in Kraljevo and Užice, Regional Centre for development of SMEs - Kraljevo office, Sandžak Economic Development Agency (Novi Pazar) and several local SME support centres - in particular Užice, with sub-offices in Kosjerić, Priboj and Prijepolje.
+In Serbia, there is a network of SME support institutions: LED offices, Regional Chambers of Commerce in Kraljevo and Uzice, Regional Centre for development of SMEs - Kraljevo office, Agency for Economic Development of Sandzak (Novi Pazar) and several local SME support centres - in particular Uzice, with sub-offices in Kosjeric, Priboj and Prijepolje.

-Business zones in the eligible area, where the big state-owned enterprises functioned, are mainly old type, while modern industrial zones have been established in a couple of towns on the Serbian side of the border (Užice and Prijepolje).
+Business zones in the eligible area, where the big state-owned enterprises functioned, are mainly old type, while modern industrial zones have been established in a couple of towns on the Serbian side of the border (Uzice and Prijepolje).